 Gordon first connected with Peterborough when he worked as a chef at the newly founded Folkway Restaurant and Coffeehouse in 1975.
 He became involved with the Peterborough Historical Society during The Folkway Remembered exhibit and concert serieis in 2009 – 2010.
-Gordon’s eclectic professional portfolio includes (in addition to being a chef), a landscaper, carpenter, music teacher, magazine publishing executive, freelance writer, marketing consultant, web site designer and business manager.
+Gordon’s eclectic professional portfolio includes (in addition to being a chef), a landscaper, carpenter, music teacher, magazine publishing executive, freelance writer, marketing consultant, and web site designer.
+He currently works part time as business manager for Our Town Landscaping in Hancock.
 He is well known as a contra dance piano player; has played at contra dances all over the US and has contributed to several recordings of contra dance music.
-Gordon also serves as secretary of the Board of Directors of the Greater Peterborough Chamber of Commerce.

 Lorraine grew up in Peterborough.
 She and her 4 siblings helped in the family business that consisted of home milk delivery and their ice cream stand in South Peterborough (current home of the Pizza Barn).
 After college Lorraine taught middle and high school math for 14 years in the ConVal school district.
 She’s currently the Math Program Manager for SDE and spends her time developing and writing math products and trainings.
 She and her husband Butch live on Pine St.

 Joanne McGovern is a Business Banker with People’s United Bank and has been with company for 17 years.
 She has lived in New Ipswich for 25 years with her husband Roger.
 She enjoys hiking, kayaking, gardening and spending time with her 4 grandchildren.
 She is as Secretary/Treasurer on the board of the Contoocook Housing Trust.